lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 }

 POPODecKeyRespContent ::= SEQUENCE OF INTEGER
--- One INTEGER per encryption key certification request (in the -- same order as these requests appear in CertReqMessages).
-The -- retrieved INTEGER A (above) is returned to the sender of the -- corresponding Challenge.
+-- One INTEGER per encryption or key agreement key certification -- request (in the same order as these requests appear in -- CertReqMessages).
+The retrieved INTEGER A (above) is returned to -- the sender of the corresponding Challenge.

 CertRepMessage ::= SEQUENCE {
     caPubs       [1] SEQUENCE SIZE (1..MAX) OF CMPCertificate